EliFarrer/startup/Notes/react.md

 > Note that React functions need to be capitalized or they wont work.

 # Router
-Wehen we click a button, it needs to change the state.
+When we click a button, it needs to change the state.

-Single page application, we keep the header and footer an dthen pull in the login, play, or scoreboard.
+Single page application, we keep the header and footer and then pull in the login, play, or scoreboard.

 `NavLink` is a special react component